 If you’re human, you’ve probably been stuck a time or two.
-In fact, if you’re reading this, there’s a good bet you’re stuck on something right now.
-(If that’s the case, please keep reading.
-I can help.)
+(In fact, if you’re reading this, there’s a good bet you’re stuck on something right now.)
+Being in that sticky place feels like quicksand, doesn’t it?
+The more you struggle, the further you seem to sink, but you can’t stop thrashing around.

-Being stuck is exhausting, because even though you’re not actually getting anywhere, you’re in constant emotional motion.
-You see, stuck comes with it’s own playlist of dark feelings.
+Stuck is exhausting, because it puts you in constant emotional motion, but you’re not actually getting anywhere (except deeper in the quicksand pit).
+Even worse, stuck comes with it’s own playlist of dark emotions.

 Stuck-ness involves struggle and repetition.
-Maybe you’re having the same argument over and over again with your spouse (or boss, or parent, or child) where you talk the problem to death, but you can’t seem to solve it.
+Maybe you’re having the same argument over and over again with an important person in your life, where you talk the problem to death, but can’t seem to solve it.
 Or the same kind of person could be showing up in in your life again and again, derailing you with their drama and distraction.

 You could be in the worst of stuck, where you’ve fallen into a self-defeating pattern.
-This is the stuck where you’re doing something that isn’t good for you (or your life).
-You know your behavior is in conflict with what you say you want.
-You know it’s not good for you.
+This is the stuck where you’re doing something that isn’t good for you or your life.
+You know your behavior is in conflict with what you want for yourself.
 But you keep doing it anyway.

 That (of course) makes you feel so bad about yourself that you need a little something to numb or comfort again, so you go right back to what you said you wouldn’t do.
 It’s a vicious cycle on perpetual repeat.